-Headline: S'pore experts on the perils of childhood obesity and how to avert it

-S'pore experts on the perils of childhood obesity and how to avert it

-PUBLISHED ON APRIL 19, 2014 BY JOYCE TEO
+Publication: The Straits Times, Mind Your Body, p 10-11 Date: 17 April 2014 Headline: Nipping obesity in the bud Nipping obesity in the bud

-SINGAPORE - The growing number of children ballooning in weight in Asia poses a potential health problem which is not always taken seriously.
+An overweight child is at risk of more health problems later in life, so parents have to make lifestyle changes to ensure he grows up healthy he growing number of children ballooning in weight in Asia poses a potential health problem which is not always taken seriously.
 This is partly due to cultural reasons.
 Plump children are not frowned upon and some people even view chubbiness in young children as a sign of good health.
 But health authorities in Singapore view rising obesity, in people of all ages, as a problem that needs to be tackled.
 Their latest salvo is the One Million KG Challenge, the country's first incentive-based national weight management movement that was launched last month.
 The goal is to get people to lose weight in exchange for freebies and chances to win prizes, such as shopping vouchers, as 1.7 million Singaporeans are already at risk of obesity-related diseases.
 They are also looking to restrict the advertising of food and drink that are high in fat, sugar and salt to children from January next year.
 They will draw up the criteria used to decide which food and beverage products can be advertised to children by September.

-Headline: S'pore experts on the perils of childhood obesity and how to avert it

 In addition, there are plans to extend the Healthy Meals Programme to about 90 per cent of childcare centres by 2020.
 This programme was rolled out in primary and secondary schools in 2011 and in childcare centres in 2012.
 It aims to instill healthy eating habits in children.
 The Health Promotion Board will release more details on this by the end of this month.
 Childhood obesity has been described by the World Health Organisation (WHO) as "one of the most serious public health challenges of the 21st century".
 The WHO estimated that there are more than 42 million overweight and obese pre-schoolers globally.
 At least 2.8 million adults die each year as a result of being overweight or obese, it added.
 A study released last week by researchers at Duke-NUS Graduate Medical School Singapore and at the Duke Global Health Institute estimated that the lifetime medical costs for an obese child could cost US\$19,000 (S\$24,000) more than for a normal weight child.
 A corresponding figure is not available for Singapore, but doctors say there is little time to lose as most obese children become obese adults.
 "The major concern is that obese children are exposed to the risk factors for heart disease and stroke, which are diabetes, high blood pressure and high cholesterol, for a much longer duration.
-This long exposure could result in heart disease and stroke in their later life," said Dr Stanley Liew, an endocrinologist at Raffles Hospital.
+This long exposure could result in heart disease and Dr Stanley Liew, an Hospital.

-"In other words, this is a ticking time bomb if left unchecked.
-Therefore, we have to increase the public awareness of the dangers of childhood obesity.
-It is much more cost effective to prevent obesity and its health consequences."

-Childhood is the time to learn good habits which last for life, said Singapore Management University's Assistant Professor of Economics Kim Seonghoon.
-He suggested that government efforts, such as the One Million KG Challenge, would be more effective if the focus was on children and young adults whose lifestyles are relatively easier to change.
+stroke in their later life," said

+"In other words, this is a

+unchecked.
+Therefore, we have

+of the dangers of childhood

+its health consequences."

+obesity.
+It is much more cost

+effective to prevent obesity and

+good habits which last for life,

+said Singapore Management

+University's Assistant Professor

+of Economics Kim Seonghoon.